 The Integrated Traffic Assessment confirms how the Site will knit in to the existing arterial and local roading network and the effects of those connections.

-Lincoln Rolleston and Levi Roads provide direct connection to the town centre where connections to the public bus services are possible at the Park and Ride facility, and to the State Highway/Southern Motorway.
+Birchs Road provides direct connection to the town centre where connections to the public bus services are possible.